 While every care has been taken to ensure consistency between 2008-09 and later reference years, the changes between the reference periods need to be interpreted with some caution owing to differences in climate and data sources.
 Extreme care should be taken when making comparisons to the data included in the earliest editions of WAA because the 2006 Australian New Zealand Standard Industry Classification System (ANZSIC) was first introduced into the 2008–09 edition of the Water Account.

-When available, time series data for some estimates from previous releases are presented in the WAA publication.
+When available, time series data for some estimates from previous releases, are presented in the publication WAA.

 The ABS has included a glossary of terms to aid understanding because definitions relating to the supply and use of water are often not consistent between jurisdictions.
 Detailed explanatory notes are provided with each edition to assist users in interpreting and understanding the concepts underlying the data.

 If the information you require is not available as a standard product or service, the ABS Consultancy Services can assist with customised services to suit your requirements.
 Inquiries should be made to the ABS Information Centre on 1300 135 070.